Loic Lorente Lemoine

 Cardiff University

-I earned my BSc in Computer Science from CU in 2024, graduating with First Class Honours after completing my dissertation on EEG-based seizure detection with TinyML.
-Currently, my master's thesis involves developing a Security Operations Center for vehicle CANs."
+I earned my BSc in Computer Science from CU in 2024, graduating with First Class Honours after completing my dissertation on EEG seizure detection with TinyML.
+Currently, my master's project investigates machine learning defence for vehicle CAN attacks.
+Following the completion of my MPhil, I will be commencing a PhD under the supervision of Dr. Nick Pham.

 Cardiff University